pages-themes/minimal/pages/projects/menieres.md

 ### MDmap Editorial Panel

-The list of the Editorial Panel memebers is being confirmed.
+The list of the Editorial Panel members is being confirmed.
 We aim at brining together top experts in the field of the Meniere’s disease research.

 ### Funding